veg/hyphy-tutorials/selection/README.md

 Running alignment-wide tests for episodic diversification (BUSTED).
 ------------------------------------------------------------------

 We will perform branch-site model-based tests for episodic selection affecting a proportion of sites in the alignment along a proportion of branches in the tree (i.e. is there evidence of selection **somewhere** in the alignment).
-The data set in question is one from [Zhang et al MBE 2005](http://www.ncbi.nlm.nih.gov/pubmed/16107592).
+The data set in we are using includes partial clonal HIV-1 env sequences from epidemiologically linked partners (source and recipient)

 1. Select the appropriate analysis to run
   * **_GUI_** Choose *Analysis:Standard Analyses:Positive Selection:BUSTED.bf*
   * **_CLI_** When presented with the list of standard analysis options upon launch, choose *Positive Selection*, then option 4 (*Run the Branch-site Unrestricted Statistical Test for Episodic Diversification to test for evidence of episodic alignment-wide selective pressure.*)
 2. **Universal** genetic code option
 3. The file to process
-  * **_GUI_** In the file dialog, navigate to and select `brca1-chimp-human-ann.nex'`
+  * **_GUI_** In the file dialog, navigate to and select `HIV.nex'`
-  * **_CLI_** Input the full path name to the file (make sure there is no trailing space), e.g. `/Users/sergei/Coding/hyphy-tutorials/selection/data/brca1-chimp-human-ann.nex`
+  * **_CLI_** Input the full path name to the file (make sure there is no trailing space), e.g. `/Users/sergei/Coding/hyphy-tutorials/selection/data/HIV.fas`
 4. Confirm that the tree included in the file will be used
   * **_GUI_** Type **y** into the bottom box of the console window and hit Enter
   * **_CLI_** Type **y** and hit Enter